rivernews/djangorest-angularcli-eb/README.md

 - TODO: Setup security: require login or certain user to access API.
 - **TODO: Angular try to request a POST, see if no error**

-## Bootstrap & Setup Angular under Django
+## Bootstrap And Setup Angular under Django

 *words in **bold** are needed after editing Angular code and want to run the project in Django.*